Japan

 Approximate Barrel Life 550 - 700 Rounds

-5) The flat-nosed ASW projectile was issued in 1943 following extensive testing.
+• ^The flat-nosed ASW projectile was issued in 1943 following extensive testing.
 This is listed in US Naval Technical Mission to Japan report O-19 as being able to penetrate a 9.85 in (25 cm) plate of Ducol Steel (roughly equivalent to USN HTS) at a depth of 26 feet (8 meters).
-However, based upon other errors in this document, I would believe this to be an error in metric to english unit conversion and that the actual performance would more likely be 0.985 in (2.5 cm).
+However, based upon other errors in this document, I would believe this to be an error in metric to English unit conversion and that the actual performance would more likely be 0.985 in (2.5 cm).
 Range for this performance is not given.

-7) As built the "Specials" carried about 150 rounds per gun.
-After the rebuilds following the Tomodzuru capsizing and weather-related damage in 1935, stowage was reduced to 120 rounds per gun.
+• ^As built the "Specials" outfits were 150 rounds per gun peacetime and 180 rounds wartime.
+After the rebuilds following the investigation into the capsizing of the torpedo boat Tomozuru and weather-related damage to other ships in 1935, stowage was reduced to 120 rounds per gun peacetime and 150 wartime.
+Outfits of later ships is not available at this time.

 Range